MicroEJ/docs/Tutorials/tutorialDebugGUIperformancesIssues.rst

 Test a GUI Application with the Test Automation Tool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To execute regression tests automatically and monitor minor changes th a GUI you can use the `Test Automation <https://github.com/MicroEJ/Tool-UITestAutomation>`_ Tool.
-The Tool provides an automated tool for UI testing.
+The Test Automation Tool allows to automatically test UIs.
-It is used to record a scenario of events on the classes Pointer, Button, LongButton and Joystick and replay the scenario.
+It is able to to record a scenario of events on the classes Pointer, Button, LongButton and Joystick and later replay the scenario.
-While replaying a scenario, this tool can also compare the screen with screenshots captured while recording scenario.
+While replaying a scenario, the tool can also compare the screen with screenshots captured while recording the scenario.

-Scenarios can be stored in a custom path or a default path specified in application properties.
+Scenarios can be stored in a custom path or a default path specified in the application properties.

 The tool comparison functionality can be integrated with JUnit tests.